samyak45/my-old-website/_posts/2016-05-14-laments-of-an-aging-childhood-dreamer.md

 (I will advice you to read the book ["Your Money or Your Life"](https://ymoyl.wordpress.com/summary-of-your-money-or-your-life/) and the concepts of 'Financial Intelligence', 'Financial Integrity', and 'Financial Independence' *might* change your perception of money.)

-I longing for that lost innocent childhood filled with endless dreams and possibilities has started to sweep in but I might better take some mercy now on my forbearing reader who didn't press (Cntrl + w) while reading through the paragraphs of this rather juvenille post.
+My longing for that lost innocent childhood filled with endless dreams and possibilities has started to sweep in but I might better take some mercy now on my forbearing reader who didn't press (Cntrl + w) while reading through the paragraphs of this rather juvenille post.
 I too should force myself out of this childhood nostalgia and focus on preparing for the upcoming internship afterall I do look forward to getting a PPO (Pre-Placement-Offer) out of it and accha high-paying job nhi hoga toh kaam kese chalega.

 Peace out.